-CONSIDER THESE ALTERNATIVES TO CONTINUOUS LEAVE OF ABSENCE: PART-TIME WORK, SCHEDULE MODIFICATION, REASSIGNMENT time schedule, i.e., offering an employee some ability to be absent from work on a part-time basis, may be a reasonable accommodation.
+Leave as an accommodation does not always mean a total absence from work.
+A modified or part-time schedule, i.e., offering an employee some ability to be absent from work on a part-time basis, may be a reasonable accommodation.
 This accommodation may include modifying workplace policies relating to part-time or reduced-hours work, or modifying an employee's shift or scheduled hours.
-A modified schedule may involve adjusting arrival or departure times, providing periodic breaks, or altering the timing of an employee's performance of certain functions.
-However, unlike the FMLA, an employer does not have to modify an employee's work hours or grant a reduced schedule leave if doing so causes an undue hardship, such as a business disruption.
+A modified schedule may involve adjusting arrival or departure times, providing periodic breaks, or altering the timing of an employee's performance of certain functions.46 However, unlike the FMLA, an employer does not have to modify an employee's work hours or grant a reduced schedule leave if doing so causes an undue hardship, such as a business disruption.47